-Most of us may have been raised to be skeptical of eating food out of the back of a van, but you may be surprised to hear what a modern kitchen van is capable of.
-Many adventurous travelers and opportunistic business-owners are turning towards vans for their mobile kitchen needs.
+Most of us may have been raised to be skeptical of eating something that came out of the back of a van, but you may be surprised to hear what a modern kitchen van is capable of.
+Many adventurous travelers and opportunistic business-owners are turning to vans for their mobile kitchen needs.

-With modern compact appliances and a creative layout, a kitchen van can help bring some of the amenities of a normal kitchen on the road with you, freeing you to travel, whether for work or for play.
-It may not look like your kitchen at home, but with some customization, you may not even miss it.
+With modern compact appliances and a creative layout, a kitchen van can help bring many of the amenities of a normal kitchen on the road with you, freeing you to travel.
+It may not look much like a traditional, but with some customization, it is likely that you will not even miss it.

 Entrepreneurs and explorers alike can find something in a kitchen van for their lifestyles.
-If you still are not convinced that a van can house everything someone would need to cook safely and creatively on the go, read on to learn all about what modern designs can do to make the back of a van into an efficient and effective mobile kitchen.
+If you still are not convinced that a van can hold everything someone would need to cook safely and creatively on the go, read on to learn more about what modern designs can do to make the back of a van into an efficient and effective mobile kitchen.

 What is a Kitchen Van Compared to a Normal Kitchen?

-You are likely quite familiar with your kitchen at home.
-It probably has all the amenities you use every day without even thinking twice.
-If you can think creatively, you will realize that these comforts do not have to be tied to your home, however.
+You are likely quite familiar with the kitchen inside your home.
+It probably has all the amenities that you use every day, helping you to make and eat delicious food.
+However, if you think a little outside of the box, you will realize that these comforts do not have to be tied solely to your home.

-If you want to travel in a campervan or run a food truck, you can enjoy many of the same amenities in your kitchen van that you might take for granted at home.
-Many of the items you can implement in your kitchen van include:
+If you want to travel in a camper van or run a food truck, you can enjoy many of the same amenities in your kitchen van that you might take for granted at home.
+Many of the items you can implement in your kitchen van conversion plan include:

 - Cabinets and countertops